Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: ,

 • Explore the unique history of the Popular Teen-Agers series and its connection to the Star Publications publishing strategy.

 Comic book publisher Jerome A. Kramer (born Abraham Joseph Kramer, 1907-1956) was born in New York City and had become a CPA by 1930.
-Much of the scant detail that has been published about Kramer up to now has been incorrect, including his professional background and the listing of his name as "Gerhard Kramer" in some references.
+Little has been understood about Kramer's activities in the comic book business up to now, perhaps due to some historical confusion over names he may have used over the years.
 Kramer had also become an accounting teacher by the late 1930s.
 He entered the publishing business in 1942 with a 25-cent instructional booklet, Income Tax Simplified (with revised versions published under various other titles), founding his own publishing company, Croydon Publishing Company, in the process.
 The tax booklets became a hit, and he was well-known for his expertise in this area for the rest of his life.
-He was featured in an eight-part weekly television series called DuMont's Taxcasts in the runup to the 1953 tax season.
+He was featured in an eight-part weekly television series that Variety referred to as DuMont's Taxcasts in the runup to the 1953 tax season.

 Popular Teen-Agers #5 (Star Publications, 1950)